Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 These are the so-called “problems of scale” that many entrepreneurs encounter as their business grows.
 Even with successful growth, there will always be glitches.
 Though some might call them good problems to have, if left unaddressed, these seemingly small pain points can escalate into major roadblocks to your continued success.

-Every business encounters unique chokeholds, but these are the three most common business pain points to look out for and effective solutions for overcoming them.
+Every business encounters unique chokeholds, but these are the five most common business pain points to look out for and effective solutions for overcoming them.

 1. Process or systems problems